 Here, Sports Mole runs through everything you need to know about England's World Cup squad announcement.

-When will England name their preliminary World Cup 2026 squad?
+When did England choose their preliminary World Cup 2026 squad?

-England must submit a preliminary squad of between 35 and 55 players to FIFA by May 11, exactly one month before South Africa and co-hosts Mexico play the first game of the competition on June 11.
+England were required to submit a preliminary squad of between 35 and 55 players to FIFA by May 11, exactly one month before South Africa and co-hosts Mexico play the first game of the competition on June 11.

-These provisional squads are known as 'release lists' and do not have to be made public by FIFA, so there is highly unlikely to be a major announcement and/or press conference for this extended squad.
+These provisional squads are known as 'release lists' and do not have to be made public by FIFA, although some countries chose to reveal their extended selections, most notably Argentina.

 When will England name their final World Cup 2026 squad?